Starwerk Banner Image

 The rest of this section gives a general outline of what you can expect to see at different times of year.
 Keep in mind that the sky visible from the Northern Hemisphere differs from that visible from the Southern Hemisphere, especially the parts of the sky closer to the poles.
 Our discussion will be mostly concerned with the Northern Hemisphere because that is where we (at Starwerk) are located.
 At the bottom of the page we link to a few other websites that keep track of things like the phase of the moon, the location of the planets and other changeable aspects of the sky.

 • First, Find Some Dark Skies - The first thing you might want to do is find reasonably dark skies near to wherever you are.
 The Dark Sky Finder website provides useful informaton for choosing a nearby dark site.
 Of course, it might be that you are not particularly close to any dark sky area.
-This will be true if you are in a big city or most locations east of the Great Plains (in the US).
+This will be true if you are in a big city or most locations east of the Rocky Mountains (in the US).
 However, the dark sky website could still help you find a nearby lcation that is darker than your backyard.
 It has lots of other useful information about visual observations of the sky, too.

 The Milky Way is visible in the Northern summer